the purging of God's name from holy scripture

 At any rate, one of the most recent salvos in this war was fired by the Roman Catholic church and Pope Benedict through a Papal Directive issued in June, 2008.
 In this war, waged first through the Rabbinic traditions, and then joined by the Christian church, we find a curious mixture of poisons.
 Both wage strategic offensives against the use of God's name, but for different reasons.
 Benedict's directive is clearly intended to bolster the false Christian doctrine of the trinity, a concept the Rabbis regard as an abomination.
 Yet the sum total of their efforts make them allies in the campaign to strip God's name from the Holy Bible, from prayer, and from the hearts and minds of believers.
 It would seem Jewish rabbis, and Christian clergymen of every rank and category have found common ground, and have been serving up the same toxic muck from the Devil's own soup kitchen.

 There is nothing in the Torah that prohibits the pronunciation, or speaking of God's name.
 In fact, it is clear from scripture that the name was used and pronounced routinely throughout the written Tanakh (the Hebrew scriptures, also known as the Torah, Prophets, and Writings).
 The Mishnah, likewise, makes no prohibitions against the use of God's name.
 It wasn't until the time of the Talmud (the Jerusalem Talmud was compiled in the 4th century C.E., and the Babylonian Talmud was compiled around the year 500) that the custom had become fixed by the Rabbis that the name should never be spoken.
 Indeed they taught, if one were to read the name, they should not even think the pronunciation silently.
-This was when the name of God began to be substituted by a variety of "titles" and texts were changed in the Hebrew scriptures to reflect this new Rabbinical directive.
-One might well call it a hijacking of inspired Holy Writ.
+This was when the name of God began to be substituted by a variety of "titles" such as 'God' or 'Lord' which are basically just job descriptions.
+Texts were changed in the Hebrew scriptures to reflect this new Rabbinical directive.
+The rabbis executed a masterful hijacking of inspired Holy Writ.

 Moses opens the 32nd chapter of Deuteronomy speaking about the nourishing effect of Yahweh’s Word, His Promise;